 The outcome of this algorithm depicted by flowchart 600 25 is a link list of shape points, which define the optimal route downloaded from the server 114.
 A subset of the link list of shape points is the actual maneuver points.
 This reconstructed route data can then be used to display and route track a vehicle progression along the route.
-The navigational 30 computer 204 can then issue guidance instructions to the user at appropriate times (e.g. when the automobile 104 approaches a turn).
+The navigational 30 listed in alphabetical order, but any order can be used in computer 204 can then issue guidance instructions to the user at appropriate times (e.g. when the automobile 104 approaches a turn).

 An enhanced user-interface data-entry feature will now be described with reference to FIGS. 7A, 7B and 7C.
 This 35 feature is preferably used in embodiments of the present invention that include the use of data entry fields similar to the type shown in FIG. 7C.
 This type of data entry field is hereinafter referred to as a "keypad data entry field."
-A keypad data entry field provides the capability for inputting 40 alphanumeric characters with the use of a keypad device, rather then a keyboard device.
+A keypad data entry field provides the capability for inputting 40 table 702, because it is the first entry found in the table 704 alphanumeric characters with the use of a keypad device, rather then a keyboard device.
 Keypad data entry fields can be found, for example, in Microsoft's CE Auto PC operating system.

-the present invention consists of five keys that are arranged as shown in FIG. 7A.
+The keypad input device 214 used in one embodiment of 45 the present invention consists of five keys that are arranged as shown in FIG. 7A.
 In this example, the central key 711 is used to perform an "Enter" function and is hereinafter referred to as the "enter-key 711."
-The four directional keys 705, 707, 709, and 703 are generally used to alter the 50 position of a screen object, such as a cursor or the like.
+The four directional keys 705; 707, 709, and 703 are generally used to alter the 50 position of a screen object, such as a cursor or the like.
 In addition, the directional keys are used to scroll data as described below.